aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 ---
 # PART-B
-# Image Stitching using OpenCV
+# Image Stitching using SIFT

 ## Overview
 This part performs image stitching using SIFT feature detection and homography transformation to align and merge images into a panoramic view.
 It reads a sequence of images, detects keypoints, matches them, computes a homography matrix, and stitches images together.